Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 ### 2013: First Major Local Recognition
 #### Milestone:
-- A major milestone achieved within the first year of the companys operation.
+- A major milestone achieved within the first year of the company's operation.
 #### Award:
 - Cork Emerging Company of the Year (Small Category) presented by Cork Chamber of Commerce in association with Vodafone.